Round Rock man bit by coyote surprised with more than $13K in hospital bills

 “I turn over and there’s a coyote standing right there in the yard, right in front of the door,” Robinson said at the time.

-Robinson said he went to the Baylor Scott and White Medical Center in Round Rock and was presented an “estimated patient financial obligation summary.”
+Robinson said he went to the Baylor Scott & White emergency room in Round Rock and was presented an “estimated patient financial obligation summary.”

 Those documents show a “estimated patient payment” of $953.00.